UQ-PAC/aslp/README.md

 ### Building for use in other projects

-If you need to use ASLp or libASL in a downstream OCaml project, these steps will install the package in a location discoverable by opam and dune.
+If you need to use ASLp or libASL as a dependency in another OCaml project, these steps will install the package in a location discoverable by opam and dune.

 After installing dependencies and testing the build, run these commands in this directory: